mlashcorp/no_generals_problem/content/posts/1/index.md

 One of the key ideas of the MegatronLM paper is that we can leverage the mathematical properties of matrix multiplication to distribute our computation.
 The paper focuses on applying their ideas to the transformer model.
 Specifically, we will be applying these ideas to the GPT-2 architecture, which is a decoder-only transformer.

-To better understand the paper, I implemented some ideas using Andrej's GPT-2 nanoGPT implementation as a reference.
+To better understand the paper, I implemented some of these ideas using Andrej's GPT-2 nanoGPT implementation as a reference.
 The code can be found [here](https://github.com/mlashcorp/distributed-inference), and I will reference it as I go through the paper.

 —